Science, Creativity and Experimental Design

 Willing to challenge your creativity and see what that has to do with the design of experiments?
 If so, we'd love to work with you this coming semester!

 Although not required, students will be encouraged to document and communicate their personal inquiries through online networking resources.
-An optional online course resource (a non-public wiki) will supplement this Stars Challenge foundation course and allow students to communicate with Stars Challenge instructors, teaching assistants and select members of High Technology High School’s Experimental Research Group – older students who have been successful in local, state and regional research competitions.
+An online course resource that utilizes Google Classroom will supplement this Stars Challenge foundation course and allow students to communicate with Stars Challenge instructors, teaching assistants and select members of High Technology High School’s Experimental Research Group – older students who have been successful in local, state and regional research competitions.

 High Technology High School